ulule/python-mangopay/docs/usage.rst

 Sort and filter lists
 ---------------------

-To manage your lists you can pass filters and sorting parameters to the method `all`.
-See this example with a transaction list:
+To manage your lists you can pass filters and sorting parameters to the **all** method.

+For example with a transaction list:

 .. code-block:: python